-What I would advice you to do is start mind mapping your books from now on.
+What I would advise you to do is start mind mapping book summaries from now on.
 You now know that a mind map is something that will help you remember the information faster.
 You also read that a mind map is usually created in far lesser time than traditional notes.

 When you combine these two advantages, I am sure you will start using mind maps for your own book summaries.
 Here’s how you get started: